duycs/sso-auth-client/README.md

 # Demo Angular

 ### Criteria
-Demo an application use Angular+ with some component and functions
+Demo an application use Angular+ with some components and functions
 - Authentication
 - Common components
 - Servies